-Supports antenatal decision making Identifies risk factors relating to previous pregnancy outcomes and advises women on best current practice to mitigate risk.
-Able to advise women on the potential impact of mode of birth and intrapartum interventions on general and pelvic floor health Effectively estimates risks to advise and inform decision making for individuals and their families.
+when a baby is admitted to the neonatal unit.
+Advises on the impact of events in this pregnancy on future health and pregnancies.
+Demonstrates the ability to take a focused history, undertake an appropriate physical examination for women who have sustained an OASI and either manage or refer on to, specialist services, for further Supports antenatal decision making Identifies risk factors relating to previous pregnancy outcomes and advises women on the best current practice to mitigate risk.
+Can advise pregnant people on the potential impact of the mode of birth and intrapartum interventions on general and pelvic floor health.
+Effectively estimates risks to advise and inform decision making for pregnant person and their families.
 Formulates appropriate and individualised management plans for pregnancy and birth.
-Supports decision making for the woman and her family when a fetal anomaly is identified.
-Manages the postnatal period Manages a postnatal consultation.
-Demonstrates ability to sensitively debrief women and their families after an unexpected birth experience or when a baby is admitted to the neonatal unit.
+Supports decision making for the pregnant person and their family when a fetal anomaly is identified.
+OSAT TO2 (including SO) Manages the postnatal period Demonstrates the ability to sensitively debrief women and their families after an unexpected birth experience or when a baby is admitted to the neonatal unit.
 Advises on the impact of events in this pregnancy on future health and pregnancies.
-Demonstrates the ability to obtain a focused history, undertake an appropriate physical examination for women who have sustained an OASI and either manage, or refer on to specialist services, for further investigations, management and advice on future mode of birth.
-Demonstrates ability to discuss and advise on postnatal contraception and administer/fit different contraceptive methods Uses support services appropriately according to local provision, taking into account the wishes of the woman and her family.
-Ensures effective handover and discharge to primary care.
-Evidence to inform decision OSAT CbD Mini-CEX MRCOG Reflective practice TO2 (including SO) NOTSS Local and Deanery Teaching RCOG Learning MRCOG Part 2
+Demonstrates the ability to take a focused history, undertake an appropriate physical examination for women who have sustained an OASI and either manage, or refer on to, specialist services, for further investigations, management and advice on future mode of birth.
+Demonstrates the ability to discuss and advise patients about postnatal contraception and administer/fit different contraceptive methods.
+Uses support services appropriately, according to local provision, taking into account the wishes of the woman and her family.
+Ensures effective handover and discharge to primary CbD NOTSS TO2 (including SO) Mini-CEX MRCOG Reflective practice MRCOG Part 2 Mapping to GPCs CbDMini-CEXMRCOGReflective practice NOTSSLocal and deanery teachingRCOG Learning

 - Practical skills

 - Communication and interpersonal skills

 - Dealing with complexity and uncertainty

-- Clinical skills (history taking, diagnosis and management, consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable diseases)
+- Clinical skills (history taking; diagnosis and management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control; and communicable diseases)